Release Readiness and Test Gate

 Before you trust a 6.0 integration slice, do at least this:

-1. build the ECS runtime lane
+1. build the C# runtime lane

 2. run the workflow coverage test lane and treat failures as release blockers